sjdv1982/seamless/wip/slash/readme.txt

 or ? is eliminated, and slashes afterwards are replaced by "-".
 Only slash-1

-@mount foo bar:
+@map foo bar:
+Map all files in "foo" onto the file system (write-only, no readback).
+"foo" can be a cell, subcontext or JSON cell.
-Mount all files in static subcontext "foo" onto the file system.
-File names generated as cell names, subcontexts become subdirectories.
+If "foo" is ".", the entire main context is mapped File names are generated as cell names.
+Subcontexts and JSON cells become subdirectories.
 Slash-1 and slash-0

 @subcontext foo: